lerausenco/KBE-Prosjekt/README.md

 # KBE Project Course - Assignment 1 - Chair
 # Introduction

 This page describes the process of creating a KBE system for customisable chairs.
-The system should allow customers to design their own chair through a web-based user interface (UI).
+The system should allow customers to design their own chair through a web-based user interface (UI) and provide the manufacturer with an interface that allows them to set the manufacturing limits.
+The customer should also receive feedback on their order, for example stating if their order is feasible.

 # Development Overview
 ## Customer Interface